Get Tech Tips

 What is an ideal gas?

 An ideal gas is a gas that obeys the ideal gas law; it’s ideal because it’s good at following rules.
-These ideal gases walk in a straight line, they don’t run on the playground, and they never fish without a proper permit.
+These ideal gases walk in a straight line, don’t run on the playground, and never fish without a proper permit.
 More like an ideal gas behaves predictably with changes in volume, pressure, temperature, and mass.

 The problem is, a truly “ideal” gas really doesn’t exist.

-While many gases behave close to ideal at normal temperatures, there is no gas that obeys the ideal gas laws in all conditions.
+While many gases behave close to ideal at normal temperatures, no gas obeys the ideal gas laws in all conditions.

 The ideal gas law is –